The Complete Service Reminder Guide (Including Free Templates!)

 It’s impossible to overestimate the importance of timeliness in a service reminder guide.
 If you are the first to inform customers of an upcoming service, you are far less likely to miss out on their business.
 So you need to be systematic about reminding yourself well in advance of a service due date.
-Service reminders need to be sent early to allow your customers to make a decision and get back to you but you also need to make sure you’ll be available for the word order.
+Service reminders need to be sent early to allow your customers to make a decision and get back to you, but you also need to ensure you’ll be available for the work order.
 An electrical contractor software will prove very helpful for electrician scheduling challenges such as these.

 The best time to send a service reminder depends on your business, but a good rule of thumb is to send out reminders around a month before they’re due.
 Send a reminder too early and the customer is likely to ignore it; send it too late and the customer might contact the competition.

-It’s a good idea to establish a process to ensure you send reminders regularly, at the same time each month for example, to ensure that you don’t forget any!
+It’s a good idea to establish a process to ensure you send reminders regularly, at the same time each month for example, to guarantee you don’t forget any!

 Did we pique your interest?
 Keep reading our service reminder guide to discover more.

 It’s a good idea to set up a couple of templates for service reminders to save time.
-You will need at least two: one for real estate agents and landlords, and one for domestic customers.
+You will need at least two: one for property managers and landlords, and one for residential customers.

 Property managers will need a concise reminder detailing all the properties and required services.
 As these services are a legal requirement, this reminder is more of a notification rather than a sales pitch.

-- Domestic customers are not under the same legal obligations so their service reminders should sound more like well-meaning advice.
+- Residential customers are not under the same legal obligations so their service reminders should sound more like well-meaning advice.
 Use your template text to remind them of the benefits of regular annual services, while promoting your own business to allow them to make an informed decision.